 For example, my audit automation has died because any one of the following (sometimes in combination):

-- ACL computer failure (in one case the computer was wiped and re-purposed without even a change management ticket!
+- ACL computer failure (in one case the computer was wiped by IT and re-purposed without even a change management ticket!
 A production server!)

 - Network failure